 When you want something to be more fun, you give it a nick name.
 Alexandra is someone who shops Rodeo Drive with a small dog in her Louis Vuitton® bag.
 Lexie is your BFF who cruises the flea markets with you.
 Metropolitan can feel crowded, expensive and snobby.
 Metro is hip, trendy and cool… just like today’s bag!
-The fabric is from the World Tour collection by David Butler’s Parson Gray for FreeSpirit Fabrics.
-But what makes the bag unique are the ribbons, which are also by Parson Gray, but produced by our friends at Renaissance Ribbons.
+One of the things that makes the bag unique are the ribbons.
 “Where are the ribbons?” you ask.
 That’s the secret!
-We created “ribbon fabric,” a technique we’ve shown you to some extent in other Renaissance Ribbons projects, such as the Ribbon Fold-Over Wallet.
-The difference here is how we’ve used just one ⅝” wide ribbon, stacking it to create perfectly matching accents of varying widths: single, triple and quadruple.
+We created “ribbon fabric,” taking one ⅝” wide ribbon and stacking it to create perfectly matching accents of varying widths: single, triple and quadruple.
 It’s not only an amazing embellishment, it adds a patina and texture you can only get from a woven ribbon.

 Fabric and Other Supplies

-1 yard of heavyweight, wide-width (54″+) fabric for the bag exterior, strap backing, and lining pocket; we used 58″ Canvas Dublin in Resin from the World Tour collection from Parson Gray
+- 1 yard of 54″+ wide heavyweight 54″ fabric for the bag exterior, strap backing, and lining pocket; we used a canvas

 - ONE large and thick button; we used a 1¼” faux wooden button